abiralpokhrel-learns/abiralpokhrel-learns/README.md

 # Hi, I'm Abiral 👋

-I’m a builder at heart, exploring the space where **AI, psychology, and creativity** intersect.
+I’m a builder at heart, exploring where **AI, psychology, and creativity** meet.
-Currently, I’m developing **ClipFinder** from scratch — the first of many projects where I aim to turn abstract ideas into practical tools.
+Right now, I’m working on **ClipFinder**, a project I’m building from the ground up — designed to make discovery and connection easier in the digital age.
+It’s the first of many projects where I aim to turn ambitious ideas into real, usable tools.

-I specialize in **generative AI integration**:
+I specialize in **Generative AI integration**, with a focus on:
 - Prompt Engineering & Fine-tuning LLMs
-- Hugging Face / OpenAI APIs
+- Hugging Face & OpenAI APIs
-- AI-powered applications (chatbots, content creation, image generation)
+- Building AI-powered apps (chatbots, content generation, image models)
-- Ethical AI deployment
+- Ethical and responsible AI deployment

-Beyond code, I find meaning in **football, psychology, and storytelling** — shaping how I design and create.
+What sets my work apart is my perspective: I’m not just coding — I’m shaping tools informed by **psychology, storytelling, and human behavior**.
+This mindset helps me create applications that feel meaningful, not just functional.

+Outside of coding, you’ll find me on the football field, exploring big questions about the mind, or writing — all of which fuel how I think, build, and create.

 ---